JustinGOSSES/repo_data_experiment/README.md

 actual products and services run by the organization with GitHub being used in part as a way to make it others to use, build upon, and contribute to the code bases.

+See the combined CSV as an HTML table here: https://justingosses.github.io/repo_data_experiment/

 ## Why repository metadata?

 This work is motivated by the idea that a lot of understanding of open source